LeeCyborg/CART263-W-23/Exercise-1-GettingBackIntoCode.md

 # Exercise 1 - Getting Back Into Code
-##10%, individual work
+##10%. individual work.
+Due week 2.

 ### Overview
 This project is an opportunity to quickly get back into practice in coding after the holidays.
 You can pick between one of the following classic programming problems to solve using P5js, or come up with another idea.